Automated Clearing House (ACH)

 Processing reclamation on improperly negotiated U.S. Treasury checks

-The requirements of this chapter apply to federal agencies that do their own disbursing, as well as those serviced by the Bureau of the Fiscal Service (Fiscal Service).
+The requirements of this chapter apply to federal entities that do their own disbursing (NTDOs), as well as those serviced by the Bureau of the Fiscal Service (Fiscal Service).

 - Limited Payability Cancellation

-Public Law 100-86 provides that U.S. Treasury checks must be negotiated no later than one year from the date of issuance.
+The Competitive Equality Banking Act (CEBA) provides that U.S. Treasury checks must be negotiated no later than one year from the date of issuance.
 In addition, all checks not negotiated are canceled and the proceeds returned to the DO that authorized the issuance of the check.
+This is known as a limited payability cancellation.
 U.S. Treasury checks have the legend "VOID AFTER ONE YEAR" printed above the disbursing officer's signature.

-Fiscal Service cancels non-negotiated checks that are 12 months old during the 14th month and returns the proceeds to the DO that authorized the payment for credit to the appropriation or fund account initially charged.
+Fiscal Service cancels non-negotiated checks that are over 12 months old during the 14th month, and returns the proceeds to the DO that authorized the payment for credit to the appropriation or fund account initially charged.

 Reversal of Limited Payability Cancellations